 Baby Registry Amazon: The Amazon Baby Registry Discount

 When I first heard of the completion bonus, I thought that this was simply a discount Amazon gave you for setting up your baby registry.
 It turns out it’s a little more nuanced than that.

 The purpose of the completion bonus is to help you acquire the things on your registry that none of your friends and family have bought for you yet.

 Therefore, you can redeem the completion bonus starting 60 days before your expected due date and up to 60 days after it.

 The completion bonus is a 10% discount for general Amazon users and 15% for Amazon Prime members.
-(You have to be an Amazon Prime member at the time you redeem the discount, so you can join Amazon Prime even after setting up your baby registry.
-Join Amazon Prime here or you can also sign up for a 30-day free trial through that same link.)
+(You have to be an Amazon Prime member at the time you redeem the discount, so you can join Amazon Prime even after setting up your baby registry.)

-The discount is applicable to select items in the baby, beauty, grocery, drugstore, toys, and maternitydepartments.
-Learn more about Amazon’s Baby Registry Completion Bonus here.
+The discount is applicable to select items in the baby, beauty, grocery, drugstore, toys, and maternity departments.

 The discount value can be up to $300.

 Even if you don’t plan on sharing your Amazon Baby Registry with friends and family, but rather would like to use it to keep track of the things that you want to stock up on for your baby’s arrival, then the Amazon Baby Registry Completion Bonus is a way for you to get a discount on high-ticket items, such as a stroller or crib, that you might have bought from Amazon anyway.